vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/b2b-setup/installing-b2b-easy-set-up.md

 2. [Log in to your account](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-2-basicsetuptodevelopinvtexio#step-1---logging-in-to-your-vtex-account) with `vtex login {accountName}`.
 3. [Create a new workspace](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-2-basicsetuptodevelopinvtexio#step-2---creating-your-own-workspace) with `vtex use easysetupworkspace`.
 4. [Install the app on your store](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-installing-an-app) with `vtex install vtex.easy-setup`.
-[block:callout]
-{
-  "type": "danger",
-  "body": "We strongly advise that you do <strong>not run Easy Setup on a production environment</strong>.
-It will make <strong>irreversible changes</strong> and may delete some previous configurations on your store."
+>❗ We strongly advise that you do **not run Easy Setup on a production environment**.
+It will make **irreversible changes** and may delete some previous configurations on your store.
-}
-[/block]

 ## Store configuration